 2. Shut it down.
 You have two choices here:

 a.
-If you have a check valve, disconnect it from the pipe and unplug the pump.
-You can leave the pump in the pond basin.
-Please make sure the water level is adequate.
+If you have a check valve, disconnect the check valve from the pipe and then unplug the pump.
+You can leave the pump in the pond basin in warmer winter climates.
+Please make sure the water level is adequate to cover the pump.

 b.
-Or remove the pump and check valve from the basin.
+Or remove the pump with the check valve attached from the basin.
 Store in water in a bucket in a frost free area.

 Discontinue bacteria treatments when the water temperature reaches 50 to 55 degrees.
 When the temperatures are 35 to 50 degrees, you can use the Cold Water Bacteria.
 The main reason for using bacteria is to help increase the good bacteria count so the pond will stay in balance.